Gardens and Water Restrictions

 Phone Helen to discuss how she can help you plan a more waterwise garden during a garden consultation.

-In the Sydney area, Level 2 restrictions are now in place.
-Fines of $220 apply for breaches.
+In the Sydney area, Level 1 restrictions are now in place.

-You can only water your garden with a watering can or bucket before 10am and after 4pm.
+You can water your garden before 10am and after 4pm using a hose with a trigger nozzle fitted.

 No hosing of hard surfaces except for health and safety purposes or emergency or construction activities.